 - Multi-channel with horizontal and vertical speaker arrangement.

-- 3D surround sound for enhanced audio at home.
+- 3D surround audio for enhanced audio at home.

 - Allows up to 128 channels on a single device.